In this unit we take measurements of ourselves which we store in a time capsule to open and use later in the year.

 In mathematics it is often useful to have an estimate of the size of an answer to ensure the accuracy of calculations that have been used.
 The comparisons of lengths in this unit lay the foundation for estimates in area and volume, and for estimates generally.

 In comparing three lengths, students implicitly realise the transitive nature of length.
-Hence if string A is longer than string B and string B is longer than string C, then string A is automatically longer than string C. There is no need to check the lengths of A and C. The difference in length follows from the first two comparisons.
+Hence if string A is longer than string B and string B is longer than string C, then string A is automatically longer than string C. There is no need to compare the lengths of A and C. The difference in length follows from the first two comparisons.
 This ordering ability is a valuable property of numbers and has many uses throughout mathematics.
-When it is not present, it causes some difficulties.

 - Circles of card